squaresapp/hatjs/readme.md

 `Hat.over()` -  Scans upward through the DOM, starting at the specified Node, looking for the first element wearing a Hat of the specified type.
 (Throws an exception)

 `Hat.under()` - Finds all descendent elements that have an attached Hat of the specified type, that exist underneath the specified Node or Hat.

+`Hat.watch(object, signal, handler)` - Enables a hat to have the ability to respond to signaling functions.

+`Hat.signal(SignalingFunction, ...signalingFunctionArguments)` - Invokes the watch handlers on all other hats in the DOM that have subscribed to the specified signaling function, and passes the specified arguments to each call.